 When you sign up to invest with Wealthfront, your first $10,000 is managed for free.
 When your balance reaches $10,001 or more, you’re charged an annual advisory fee of 0.25%.
 This is one of the lower fee structures available from any robo-advisor, at least until your account balance hits six figures.
 You must have an account minimum of $500 but there are no account charges like transfer or closing fees.
 Its average expense ratio is 0.12%.

-Wealthfront offers several different types of investment accounts: both individual and joint non-retirement accounts; IRAs (including traditional, Roth, SEP, and rollovers); and trusts.
+Wealthfront offers several different types of investment accounts: both individual and joint non-retirement accounts; IRAs (including traditional, Roth, and SEP); and 401(k) rollovers.
 This is a standard offering allowing you to diversify your portfolio across several accounts or to select just one specific type of investment opportunity you’d like to focus on.
 Perhaps you already have an employer-sponsored retirement plan and just want a non-retirement account.
 Wealthfront offers the flexibility to do just that without having to be extremely hands-on in the decision-making process.

 Betterment provides goal-based investing so that your portfolio allocation is tailored specifically to reaching your personal milestones in life.
 Referred to as behavioral finance, Betterment provides an “advice algorithm” that looks at both time and diversification relevant to reaching your goals.
 Whether you’re saving for retirement or a safety net fund, Betterment looks at your age, goal, and timeline to create a personalized investment strategy for your portfolio.
 This unique approach is appealing to investors who care less about risk diversification and more about a goal with a deadline.
 Betterment also offers 12 different stocks and bonds ETFs for a broad selection of asset classes.